aschey/terminput/README.md

 Additionally, we supply methods for parsing and encoding ANSI escape sequences for events.

+## Feature Flags

+- `std` - Adds a dependency on the standard library, required for the encoder and parser modules (enabled by default).
+- `serde` - Adds serde serialization for event types (not enabled by default).

 ## Usage

 Use the conversion methods provided by the integration crates to convert to and